Recording Studio of the Canadian troubadour

 Most professional studios will require minimal setup time as most equipment is ready to use and not in storage.
 Studio time costs money and if you need to use your gear or the studio needs to empty a room to bring in additional gear will always add time to your projects.

-I love the feel of a large professional studio that is ready for any type of music on a moments notice.
-It makes a great environment to be the most creative in my opinion.
+Doug loves the feel of a large professional studio that is ready for any type of music on a moments notice.
+It makes a great environment to be the most creative in his opinion.
 Happy studio musicians also.

 Teamwork & Communication